chandanjade/TWDevBootcamp/parking/README.md

 As a parking lot Owner
 I want a parking attendant to park cars
 So that I can make decisions on where to park the cars

+## Story 7
+As a parking lot Owner
+I want a parking attendent to evenly direct cars to the lots
+So that the lots have an evenly distribution